 Customers usually order new furnaces from Sarlin Furnaces based on a need to increase their capacity, but it is becoming more normal that factors such as energy savings, smaller Carbon Dioxide footprint as well as quality assurance and traceability of products also influence the acquisition of new furnace solutions.

-He adds that 3D modeling and simulation also allows to provide an estimate of both the price of the finished solution and the repayment period earlier in the process: “Simulation brings us much closer to the physical world during the design process.
+He adds that 3D modeling and simulation also allow providing an estimate of both the price of the finished solution and the repayment period earlier in the process: “Simulation brings us much closer to the physical world during the design process.
 When we compare our solutions to actual physical results, we can see that we have been very accurate in our predictions.
 This means that we dare to issue promises around new solutions to our customers earlier in the development process.”